DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Jenny Caesar, Dermatology Registrar, Glamorgan House, University Hospital of Wales, Cardiff, Wales, UK.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 June 2020.

-Diphtheria is a bacterial infection caused by Corynebacterium diphtheriae, a gram-positive bacillus.
+Diphtheria is a bacterial infection caused by Corynebacterium diphtheriae, and C. ulcerans, gram-positive bacilli.
 It generally affects the respiratory system and can also affect the skin.
-It can be prevented by vaccination and is very rare in countries with an immunisation programme.
+Although infection with C. diphtheriae can be prevented by vaccination and is very rare in countries with an immunisation programme, C. ulcerans infection is not prevented by vaccination, and is an emerging zoonotic pathogen.

 Cutaneous diphtheria presents as a slow-healing ulcer.